KelvinHere/Yoga_Milestone_4/README.md

     - Retrieve and add the keys as heroku envorimental variables
         - AWS_ACCESS_KEY_ID
         - AWS_SECRET_ACCESS_KEY
-        - USE_AWS = True (Without this the app will default to using a local database)
+        - USE_AWS = True (Without this the app will default to using a local images in the /media and /static directories of the project)
     - Copy the media files from the local project to the bucket while keeping the same directory structure

 7. Setup Stripe payments